derekpcollins/lions-roster/README.md

 ## How to add the app on iOS

-Go to https://derekpcollins.github.io/browns-roster/ in Safari and follow the instructions below:
+You can simply visit https://derekpcollins.github.io/browns-roster/ in Safari, but if you'd like to add it as an "app" to your home screen, visit the same website and follow the instructions below:

 <table>
 	<tr>